LiOdDo/csv2json_tt_api/README.md

 # csv2json_tt_api
-json file convertor and api auth_N_import script
+json file convertor and api auth_and_import py script

 build_import.py has the function to create json import file from on datasource which is csv format the example..py is an example demo how to use it